da-cali/numberToWords/README.md

 # number-to-words

 A simple tool for converting numbers to words.
-It is based on the Conway-Wechsler naming system, and it uses Haskell infinite lists to generate names of powers of 10 beyond 10^3002; so in theory it can generate the name of ANY integer in the real line.
+It is based on the Conway-Wechsler naming system, and it uses Haskell infinite lists to generate names of powers of 10 beyond 10^3002; so in theory it can generate the name of any integer in the real line.

 Examples of the main function:
 ```bash